 As you will be aware students are able to take the two stages of the LPC at different providers.
 If you wish to accept the offer for Stage One only please indicate this on the acceptance form included in your offer pack.

 All offers will be conditional upon you obtaining a minimum lower second class honours in a Qualifying Law Degree or at least a lower second class honours in a non-law degree and a pass in the GDL/CPE.

 Should you wish to accept your offer please complete the acceptance form enclosed with your offer pack and return it to us along with evidence of your deposit payment of £350.
 The deposit can be paid online using your student number (at the top of the offer letter).
 You should return this by the date stated on your offer.
 For further details of how to pay please see the section on paying your deposit/tuition fees.

 Please note that the course does fill up so do make sure that you accept your place by the deadline to avoid disappointment.
 Late acceptances will only be permitted if there is space available.
 (Extensions to the deadline can be requested from the Admissions Department (email@example.com).

 If you have a Training Contract it will be possible to postpone the deposit payment (should you need to).
 Please just include a copy of your Training Contract offer letter along with your acceptance form.

 Please note that, in accordance with the Consumer Protection (Distance Selling) Regulations 2000, you have fourteen days from the time we receive your acceptance and deposit in which to cancel your acceptance.
 After such time your deposit will become non-refundable.

 All acceptances will be acknowledged by email.
-We will contact you at various points over the summer by post and email, so it is important to inform us if you change either address.
+We will contact you at various points over the summer by email, so it is important to inform us if you change your contact details.
 You will receive regular updates on the School, the course and the wider University regularly over the coming months.